open/close all folders

-- The 1990 Dick Tracy movie had Breathless Mahoney, classic nightclub Femme Fatale played by no one less than Madonna.
+- The 1990 Dick Tracy movie had Breathless Mahoney, classic nightclub Femme Fatale played by no less than Madonna.
 Her performance of "Sooner or Later (I Always Get My Man)" actually won an Academy Award.

 - Eraserhead's Lady in the Radiator could be seen as a mutated example of this.

-- Rebekah del Rio, as herself, in Mulholland Drive, with the twist that it's actually Looping Lines - "It is all a recording" - and del Rio collapses toward the end of the song, which keeps playing.
+- Rebekah del Rio, as herself, in Mulholland Dr., with the twist that it's actually Looping Lines - "It is all a recording" — and del Rio collapses toward the end of the song, which keeps playing.
 It's safe to say that David Lynch loves this trope.
 And see below under Live Action TV for another example from his body of work.